 Chief Honorary Judge

-Mr. Mounger also has served as a regional director of the Classic Car Club of America, which he joined in 1978, and he is an ongoing member of that and many other car clubs.
-Mr. Mounger is a former trustee of the Classic Car Club of America Museum and a member of the steering committees of the LeMay Museum, the National Automobile Museum, and the Kirkland Concours d’Elegance.
+Mr. Mounger also has served as a regional director of the Classic Car Club of America Museum and a member of the steering committees of the LeMay Museum, the National Automobile Museum and the Kirkland Concours d’Elegance.
 A highly regarded expert on American Classics, particularly Duesenbergs, Mr. Mounger is a fan of everything from Brass Era vehicles to Hot Rods.
 He is also passionate about the importance of using—driving!—and preserving cars.
 In fact, he brought the first Preservation Classes to this Concours.

 Mr. Mounger previously co-owned Pacific Trail Sportswear and served as Chairman and CEO of MAGIC, the world’s largest international sportswear trade show.

-Silvio Angori joined Pininfarina S.p.A.as Group Chief Operating Officer in 2007, and in 2009 he was elected Chief Executive Officer.
-Previously, he served as General Manager of the Commercial Vehicle Emissions global business unit for ArvinMeritor, Inc. (now Meritor), where he worked since 1994.
-He has also held research positions at Agusta Helicopters and Fiat Research Center.
-Mr. Angori earned an M.B.A. from the University of Chicago and a masters degree in Theoretical Physics from “La Sapienza” University in Rome, Italy.
+Silvio Angori is Pininfarina S.p.A.
+Chief Executive Officer since 2009 and he joined the Group as Chief Operating Officer in 2007.
+Previously he served as General Manager of the Commercial Vehicle Emissions global business unit for ArvinMeritor Inc. (now Meritor), where he worked since 1994.
+He has also held research position at Agusta Helicopters and Fiat Research Centre.
+Mr. Angori earned an MBA from the University of Chicago and a Masters Degree in Theoretical Physics from “La Sapienza” University in Rome, Italy.

 Dr. Ulrich Bez has been the Chief Executive Officer of Aston Martin since 2000.
-The company, now in its 100th year, has operated independently for the last five years, and Dr. Bez has been responsible for its rapid growth.
+The company, now celebrating its centenary year, has operated independently for the last six years, and Dr. Bez has been responsible for its rapid growth.
 During this period, Aston Martin has returned to competitive motorsport, and more than 20 new models have been introduced, including the DB9, the One-77, the V12 Zagato and the new supercar—the Vanquish shown here at the Pebble Beach Concours d’Elegance.